NewsdayTV's Macy England and Newsday White House correspondent Laura Figueroa Hernandez discuss Trump's road to victory. Credit: Newsday

 WASHINGTON — Riding a wave of voter unease about the economy and immigration, Republican Donald Trump won a second presidential term over Democratic Vice President Kamala Harris by boosting his support among a range of demographics over his previous two races.

-As of early Wednesday morning Trump had not only crossed the 270 Electoral College votes necessary to lock in the presidency, but was on pace to win the popular vote with close to 51% — a feat he had not accomplished in 2016 and 2020.
+Trump not only crossed the 270 Electoral College votes necessary to lock in the presidency, but as of Wednesday was on pace to win the popular vote with close to 51% — a feat he did not accomplish in 2016 or 2020.

-In New York, Democrats flipped two upstate congressional seats and were on pace to pick up a third in a tight race between Democrat Laura Gillen and Rep. Anthony D’Esposito (D-Island Park) for New York’s 4th congressional district.
-Gillen declared victory Tuesday night, but D’Esposito had yet to concede as of Wednesday morning.
+In New York, Democrats flipped two upstate congressional seats and were on pace to pick up a third in a tight race between Democrat Laura Gillen and Rep. Anthony D’Esposito (R-Island Park) for New York’s 4th Congressional District.
+Gillen declared victory Tuesday night, but D’Esposito had yet to concede as of Wednesday evening.

-State Democrats also notched a statewide victory with the passage of Proposition One, a ballot initiative that supporters contend will enshrine abortion protections into law by expanding the state constitution’s antidiscrimination provisions.
-Republicans, including former Rep. Lee Zeldin (R-Shirley), had campaigned against the initiative, arguing that the language of the measure could lead to an increase in transgender individuals joining girls sports teams.
+Democrats also notched a statewide victory with the passage of Proposition 1, a ballot initiative that supporters contend will enshrine abortion protections into law by expanding the state constitution’s anti-discrimination provisions.
+Republicans, including former Rep. Lee Zeldin (R-Shirley), had campaigned against the initiative, arguing the language of the measure could lead to an increase in transgender individuals joining girls' sports teams.

 WHAT NEWSDAY FOUND

-• Former President Donald Trump has not only locked in the 270 Electoral College votes necessary to regain the presidency but was on pace Wednesday morning to win the popular vote with close to 51% — a feat he had not accomplished in 2016 and 2020.
+• Former President Donald Trump has not only locked in the 270 Electoral College votes necessary to regain the presidency but was on pace Wednesday to win the popular vote with close to 51% — a feat he did not accomplish in 2016 and 2020.

-• In New York, Democrats flipped two upstate congressional seats and were on pace to pick up a third in a tight race between Democrat Laura Gillen and Rep. Anthony D’Esposito (D-Island Park) for New York’s 4th congressional district.
+• In New York, Democrats flipped two upstate congressional seats and were on pace to pick up a third in a tight race between Democrat Laura Gillen and Rep. Anthony D’Esposito (R-Island Park) for New York’s 4th District.

 • Trump improved his numbers in New York.
 Harris won the state with 55.4% of the vote, as of Wednesday morning.
 But Trump carried 44.6%, up from 37% in his 2020 defeat to Joe Biden.